EbenezerQuayson/Data-Structures-Practicals-SE-/ReadMe.md

 Practical Section Questions
 1. Implementing Static Array
 a.
 Create a fixed-size array of capacity 7.
 Use for loop to accept elements into the array and print out the array.
 b.
-Insert the numbers [3] at index 0 using shift-insert and 8
+Insert the numbers [3] at index 0 using shift-insert and 8 at the end
 c.
 Show the array after each insertion.
 d.
 Delete the element at index 2 using a shift-left deletion.
 Show the array after deletion.
 e.
 Implement and run a linear search to find value 6 and return its index or -1 if not found.